ArionRufus/bior-gions_benthiques_SPA/cds/reseaux_rmark.md

                                      site.field = "num", # Name of site column in your database species.field = "espece") # Name of species column in your database

-#il y a 2 couleursqui ne ressortent pas bien, on les change:
+#il y a 2 couleurs qui ne ressortent pas bien, on les change:
 catch_op.clusters$colors.lvl1[which(catch_op.clusters$colors.lvl1 == "#1F78B4")] ="#E0B61D"
 catch_op.clusters$colors.lvl1[which(catch_op.clusters$colors.lvl1 == "#33A02C")] ="#A76A75"